 Parking on sidewalks: traps to avoid

-The location on the roadway: dedicated zones
+Parking on the roadway: dedicated zones

 The roadway is also not a place where you can park your bike just anywhere.
 Some areas are reserved for motor vehicles, and parking a bike outside authorized spaces can lead to removal by municipal services.
-In many cities, specifically designated spots for bikes exist.
+In many cities, specifically arranged spots for bikes exist.
 Make sure to park there to avoid trouble.

-Specific areas: beware of prohibitions
+Specific zones: beware of prohibitions

 FAQ